Monitoring IBM Middleware

 4.1: Introduction

-Positioning Instana at existing IBM customers often requires presenting Instana value proposition in context of other IBM middleware used by the client.
+Positioning Instana at existing IBM customers often requires presenting the Instana value proposition in the context of other IBM middleware used by the client.
 In this section, you will find guidance about configuring and using Instana with the following IBM technologies:

 - MQ